arunkumar-mourougappane/miniIPutils/README.md

 CIPAddress wrapper library can process any IP address format from one among the following:

 -   std::string
 -   const char*
 -   struct in_addr_t
 -   struct in_addr
 -   struct in6_addr
 -   struct sockaddr_storage

-**APIs:**
+**APIs**

 -   GetIPFamily() returns the IP Address family.
 -   IsValidIP() returns if IP is valid or not.
 -   GetString() returns a string for the IP Address.
 -   GetIPAddressBytes() returns a sockaddr_storage structure.
 -   GetIPAddress(struct in_addr & byteAddress ) returns 0 on success with valid IPv4 address populated to byte address.
 -   GetIPAddress(struct in6_addr & byteAddress ) returns 0 on success with valid IPv6 address populated to byte address.
 -   Compare(const CIPAddress& IpAddress)  compare a CIPAddress instance with current insance.
 -   to_string() provides a string representation of a class.

-**Example of Use:**
+**Example of Use**

 Here are some examples of the use for CIPAddress class implementation.